CapuDev/CapuCompany-Website/content/pages/support.md

   - type: TextSection
     colors: colors-f
     variant: variant-a
-    title: This in an empty page
+    title: Support
-    subtitle: The section subtitle
+    subtitle: Will be adding account management in the future
     text: >-
       Start adding sections by clicking the + button on the page or through the sidebar.